mitche50/dpow-mqtt/README.md

 &nbsp;&nbsp;5\.
 If no errors: `sudo systemctl restart nginx`<br/>
 &nbsp;&nbsp;6\.
 Ensure that Nginx is allowed: `sudo ufw allow 'Nginx Full'`

-The final step is to set up a cron job to run the log updates every 24 hours.
+The final step is to set up cron jobs to run the log updates every 24 hours and update the cache every minute.
 This gives the client_log and service_log their information to generate the change over 24 hours.
 1. Ensure the log_update.sh file is executable: `sudo chmod +x log_update.sh`
 2. Run `sudo crontab -e` and select whatever editor you're comfortable with.
 3. Insert the following line at the end of the file: `0 2 * * * {YOUR_USERNAME} /path/to/dpow-mqtt/log_update.sh`
+4. Insert the following line at the end of the file: `* * * * * {YOUR_USERNAME} cd /path/to/dpow-mqtt && /path/to/dpow-mqtt/venv/bin/python3.7 /path/to/dpow-mqtt/cache.py >> /var/log/dpow-mqtt/cron.log 2>&1`
 4. Update log_update.sh to direct to the correct path of config.ini: `/path/to/dpow-mqtt/config.ini`

 You should now be able to navigate to `http://{YOUR_DOMAIN}` to access the dashboard.